ernado/ernado/README.md

 I'm working at [VK](https://vk.company/en/) as head of development of internal PaaS.

 For HR: Currently **not available** for hire, consulting only, sorry.

+You can call me Alex if you want.